The temperature for maximum enzymatic surgical instrument cleaning performance peaks at 137 degrees Fahrenheit

 The medical device cleaning activity of the enzymes at temperatures below and above this point is less but does offer cleaning performance for surgical instruments and utensils.

 The cleaning activity of the enzymes does not stop at this temperature but is does lessen as the temperature increases or decreases.
-The cleaning performance of detergents is not impacted by the temperatures used in our healthcare industry for cleaning or decontamination, for manual cleaning, or by scope washers, ultrasonic cleaners, automated washers, and case cart washers.
+The cleaning performance of surgical instrument cleaning detergents is not impacted by the temperatures used for manual cleaning, or by scope washers, ultrasonic cleaners, automated washers, and case cart washers.

-Common misunderstandings exist pertaining to the application of enzymatic enzyme detergents including the times and temperatures for optimal cleaning outcomes.
-Although generalities can be misleading for specific applications there parameters for the use of enzymatic detergents that can render a high probability of excellent cleaning outcomes.
+Misunderstandings exist pertaining to the application of enzyme detergent medical device cleaners including the times and temperatures for optimal cleaning outcomes.
+Although generalities can be misleading for specific applications there parameters for the use of enzymatic detergent medical device cleaners that can render a high probability of excellent medical device cleaning.

-The optimal dosage rate (ounces diluted per carrier solution, usually neutral pH water) is a function of the types of enzymes and the concentration level of enzymes.
-Manufacturers tend to state dosage rates for their products but those dosage rates can only be used as a guideline and not accurately used for specific applications.
-The dosage rates use by the healthcare professional that is cleaning or decontaminating a medical device must be determined based on the amount and hydration level of the soil, stains, and mineral encrustations on that medical device.
+The optimal dosage rate for medical device enzyme detergent cleaners (ounces diluted per carrier solution, usually neutral pH water) is a function of the types of enzymes, detergents, and the packaged concentration level of the enzymatic cleaners and detergents.
+Manufacturers tend to over state dosage rates for their enzymatic medical device cleaners.
+Those dosage rates can only be used as a guideline and not for specific applications.
+The dosage rates, used by the healthcare professional, for cleaning or decontaminating a medical device, must be determined based on the amount and hydration level of the soil, stains, and mineral encrustations on that medical device being cleaned.

-What are the four enzyme surgical instrument cleaners necessary to remove surgical instrument bioburden?
+What enzyme surgical instrument cleaners are used to clean surgical instrument?